 Your tennis season begins in the a few months, are you prepared?
-From improving your agility to strength training, Champion powered by GTM Sportswear has the 3 key drills every tennis player should include in their offseason training.
+From improving your agility to strength training, Champion Teamwear has the 3 key drills every tennis player should include in their offseason training.

 Coordination and speed are crucial skills every tennis player needs to have a successful match and season.
 An easy and efficient way to improve your footwork is to implement jump roping into your training.
 Jump roping is not only an excellent cardio drill, but it can strengthen the muscles in your feet and calves in addition to improving your overall speed on the court.
 Complete the following jump rope drills from STACK twice a week to improve your agility for the upcoming season.

 - 100 jumps